TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 After ensuring that your hardware meets the necessary requirements, the next step is to install the required software and dependencies.
 Following these guidelines:

 1. **Operating System**: Ensure that your operating system is compatible with the model.
 Most AI frameworks support Windows, macOS, and Linux, but specific versions may be required.
-2. **Python Version**: As the ten python runtime is bound with a specific Python version, ensure that the Python version you are using is compatible with the model and the inference engine.
+2. **Python Version**: As the TEN python runtime is bound with a specific Python version, ensure that the Python version you are using is compatible with the model and the inference engine.
 3. **Install Required Libraries**: Depending on the AI model, you will need to install specific libraries.
 Commonlly used libraries include:

    - TensorFlow